pyladies/pyladies-kit/docs/events.rst

 Virtual meetups
 ^^^^^^^^^^^^^^^

-PyLadiesAU held their first chapter meeting as a virtual meetup.
+PyLadiesAU held their first group meeting as a virtual meetup.
 See `Australian PyLadies`_ for details.

 The IRC #pyladies channel is always available for anyone to use for virtual meetups.
 Feel free to use it without asking, or create a #pyladies-whatever channel if you prefer.